Accounting Journal Entries: Definition, How-to, and Examples

 Article Summary:

-• Journal entries are the foundation of accounting, recording every financial transaction before it appears in financial statements.
+• Accounting journal entries record every financial transaction before it appears in financial statements.

-Journal entries are the foundation of accounting.
-Every transaction flows through them before it shows up in your financial statements.
 Yet, many business owners and even growing finance teams treat journal entries as a back-office task rather than a control point.
+In reality, this is where financial accuracy is either built or broken.

 What Is a Journal Entry?